adambard/learnxinyminutes-docs/r.html.markdown

 # [2,]    7   19
 # [3,]   11   23
 # Other functions: ?lapply, ?sapply
-# Don't feel too intimiated; everyone agrees they are rather confusing

 # The plyr package aims to replace (and improve upon!) the *apply() family.